Nervous System Regulation: How to Start Regulating Your Nervous System

 I always talk about the importance of regulating your nervous system.
 But what does that mean, exactly?
 And how do you go about doing it?
-In this blog post, I will explore those questions and provide some strategies for getting started.
-Let's look at how you might apply it to your unique circumstances since regulating your nervous system is critical for functioning as a human being.
+In this blog post, I will explore those questions and provide some strategies for getting started with healing a dysregulated nervous system.
+Since regulating your nervous system is critical for functioning as a human being, let’s look at how you might apply it to your unique circumstances

 Nervous System Regulation is, at its core, the ability to move flexibly between different states of arousal in response to stressors.